MatthewMckee4/course-notes/notes/year_4/computing_science/advanced_systems_programming/notes.typ

 == Basic Garbage Collection

 It is important to acknowledge why garbage collection is not as suited for systems languages.
-Since other memory managements trategies are still fairly new, we should still understand how garbage collection works.
+Since other memory managements strategies are still fairly new, we should still understand how garbage collection works.

 === Garbage Collection

 The principle of garbage collection is to avoid some of the problems with reference counting and complexity of compile-time ownership tracking.

-The collector traces through memory through all objects that have been allocated on the heap, recording which are in use and disposing of unsued objects.
+The collector traces through memory through all objects that have been allocated on the heap, recording which are in use and disposing of unused objects.

-This moves garbage collection to be a separate phase of the progrm's execution, rather than an integrated part of the objects lifecycle.
+This moves garbage collection to be a separate phase of the program's execution, rather than an integrated part of the objects life cycle.
-Operation of the program (the mutator) and the garbage colector is interleaved.
+Operation of the program (the mutator) and the garbage collector is interleaved.

 Many different algorithms exist:
 - Basic